 2. Avoid Hot Tools

-Be it your dryer or other styling devices; hot tools can suck all the water from your strands, which can break your hydrogen and cystine bonds.
+Be it your dryer or other styling devices; hot tools can suck all the water from your strands.
+Water breaks the hydrogen bonds while drying the hair allows you to reset it in a new style.
+However, excessive heat can cause moisture loss.
 To avoid this, we suggest limiting the use of hot tools.

 3. Brush Your Hair Often